 This fascinating and entertaining walking tour of Munich includes the famous Glockenspiel and Hofbräuhaus, Marienplatz, origin of the Oktoberfest, Munich’s Nazi past, Schwabing and the English Garden, and modern Munich’s place in enterprise and innovation.
 Also, there will be some sober stories about beer!

 Alpine Walks and Hikes

-Join us on a day trip to walk or hike in the breathtaking Bavarian pre-Alps All levels welcome, from flat, kid-friendly and handicapped-accessible, to as long or steep as you prefer, and always including a sumptuous traditional mountain lunch at a serviced hut.
+Join us on a day trip to walk or hike in the breathtaking Bavarian pre-Alps All levels welcome, from flat, kid-friendly and disabled-accessible, to as long or steep as you prefer, and always including a sumptuous traditional mountain lunch at a serviced hut.
 Overnight in the hut is also possible.

 Lake Starnberg Day Trip

-A day out on the beautiful 25km long lake with views of the Alps, for a ferry ride, swimming, a visit to the Rose Island, quaint towns, and ending at a spectacular lakeside beer garden.
-We take the light rail from Munich to Starnberg (20-30 minutes), ferry to Berg, then walk along the lake for about 30 minutes to Leoni for swimming and lunch.
-Re-boarding the ferry, we cross the lake disembarking at Possenhofen for a 30-minute walk to the Rose Island nature reserve, for a 1-hour visit.
-Then we earn our dinner with a 60-minute walk to Tutzing for a traditional self-service beer garden experience right on the lake.
+A day out on the beautiful 25km long lake with views of the Alps, for a boat ride, swimming, and ending at a spectacular lakeside beer garden.
+We take the light rail from Munich to Starnberg (20-30 minutes), boat to Berg, then walk along the lake for about 30 minutes to Leoni for swimming and lunch.
+Re-boarding the boat, we cross the lake disembarking at Possenhofen for a 90-minute walk to Tutzing for a traditional beer garden right on the lake.
 Finally, we walk off our dinner with a 30-minute stroll past the most surprising royal residence of them all to the light rail station for the train back to Munich (30-40 minutes).

 Custom Munich Walking Tours